microsoft/ODBC-Specification/ODBC 4.0.md

     -   If the driver comes to a column for which `str_len_or_indicator_ptr` values is set to `SQL_DATA_AT_FETCH`, it sets `str_len_or_indicator_ptr` for all columns not yet retrieved, and whose values are not `SQL_DATA_AT_FETCH`, to `SQL_DATA_UNAVAILABLE`.
     -   Driver returns `SQL_DATA_AVAILABLE` return code from SQLFetch/SQLFetchScroll
         1. Calling SQLFetch/SQLFetchScroll after SQLFetch, SQLFetchScroll, or SQLNextColumn returns `SQL_DATA_AVAILABLE` skips the remaining columns and begins fetching the next row.
+        2. Calling SQLCancel cancels the fetch operation and closes the cursor.

 3. App calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column